Random quotients of mapping class groups are quasi-isometrically rigid: Large translation quotients

 Let $S$ be a surface of finite type, that is, a surface obtained from a closed, connected, oriented surface after removing a finite number of points, called punctures.
-When we want to emphasise the genus $g$ and the number of punctures $b$ we will use the notation $S_{g,b}$, and we will denote by $\zeta(S)=3g+b-3$ the complexity of $S_{g,b}$.
-Let $\C S$ be the curve graph of $S$, whose vertices are (isotopy classes of) curves and adjacency corresponds to disjointness.
-Whenever it will not cause ambiguity, we will always say “curve” to mean its isotopy class.
+When we want to emphasise the genus $g$ and the number of punctures $p$ we use the notation $S_{g,p}$, and we define the \emph{complexity} of the surface as the quantity $\zeta(S_{g,p})=3g+p-3$.
+Unless otherwise stated, by a \emph{curve} we mean an isotopy class of simple, essential, closed curves.
+The \emph{curve graph} $\C S$ is the graph whose vertices are curves on $S$, and adjacency corresponds to disjointness.
 Finally, let $\MCG$ be the extended mapping class group of $S$, where we allow orientation-reversing mapping classes.
-If $x\in\CS^{(0)}$ is a curve and $f\in\MCG$ is a mapping class, we will denote the image of $x$ under $f$ simply by $fx$.
+If $x\in\CS^{(0)}$ is a curve and $f\in\MCG$ is a mapping class, we denote the image of $x$ under $f$ simply by $fx$.